For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: InBetweentheBlinks – Shutterstock

 Spending time with animals like dogs can be great for your mental health.
-So, as long as you love animals, it'll be hard to find many summer jobs that are better than pet sitting.
+So, as long as you love animals, it'll be hard to find many summer jobs better than pet sitting.

 We have a whole guide that covers the key info about making money from pet sitting.
 If there's anything you're unsure about in terms of insurance, earnings or how to get started, that page should answer your questions.